-Please make coworkers aware that they need to make a locate request by following the steps listed below.
+Please make excavators and contractors aware that they need to make a locate request by following the steps listed below.

 One-call requirements

 At least two to three business days before your project-any time you are disturbing the soil-visit clickbeforeyoudig.com or call your local one-call centre.